March 12, 2026

-Bid Bonds and Tender Bonds in Malaysia: Guide for Private Sector
+Bid Bonds and Tender Bonds in Malaysia: Complete Guide for Contractors

 You've found a contract worth bidding on.
 The tender documents are ready, your pricing is sharp, and your team can deliver.
 Then you see it: "Submit a bid bond or tender bond with your proposal."

-This guide explains exactly what bid bonds and tender bonds are, how they work in Malaysia's private sector, and how to get one without tying up your cash flow.
+This guide explains exactly what bid bonds and tender bonds are, how they work in Malaysia (including government tenders), and how to get one quickly without tying up your cash flow.

 Here's what we cover:

-- How they work in private sector procurement
+• How they work in private and government procurement

-- Insurance bond vs bank guarantee for tender bonds
+• Insurance bond (jaminan insurans) vs bank guarantee (jaminan bank) for tender bonds

 What Is a Bid Bond (Tender Bond) in Malaysia?

-A bid bond, also called a tender bond or tender guarantee, is a financial guarantee you submit alongside your tender proposal.
+A bid bond, also called a tender bond (bon tender) or tender guarantee (jaminan tender), is a financial guarantee you submit alongside your tender proposal.
 It tells the project owner one thing: you're serious about this bid, and you'll follow through if you win.

 The terms "bid bond" and "tender bond" mean the same thing.
-In Malaysia, "tender bond" is more commonly used, while "bid bond" is the international term.
-You'll see both in private sector tender documents.
+In Malaysia, "tender bond" or "bon tender" is more commonly used, while "bid bond" is the international term.
+You'll see both in tender documents.

 If you win the tender and then pull out, refuse to sign the contract, or fail to provide the required performance bond, the project owner can claim against your bid bond.
 The bond compensates them for the disruption and cost of re-tendering.

 The bond value is set by the project owner, typically between 2.5% and 5% of your bid price for private sector contracts.
-Some larger tenders may require up to 10%.
-The exact percentage will be stated in the tender documents.
+Government tenders often specify exact amounts or percentages in the tender documents.

 Three Parties in a Bid Bond